microspectrometer/dev-kit-2020/README.md

 // lib/test/test_Spi.c
 #include "fake/Spi-Hardware.h"  // fake hardware dependencies in Spi.h
 ```

+There is an important difference, however, between the embedded target and the
+unit-test target for code that is *timing critical*.
+And hardware I/O usually is
+timing critical once the embedded system gets through the initial setup phase of
+its program.

+For unit-testing, timing does not matter.
+For the embedded target, the hardware
+I/O timing incurs bug-causing delays if the emitted assembly code is not
+optimized.

+What causes the compiler to emit assembly code that is not optimized?
+The choice
+of assembly instruction depends on knowledge of where the hardware register
+lands in the memory map.
+There is a special range of addresses that allow faster
+instructions.
+This is not unique to the AVR families, it is a consequence of how
+memory is accessed: to access a large memory space, it's necessary to work with
+large address values.
+For timing-critical memory access, alternative fast
+hardware exists, but the key to making it faster is that it works on a reduced
+memory range.

+The application code sees the hardware definitions because it includes the
+hardware header.
+The lib code does not see the hardware definitions by design.
+It lets the application define the hardware.
+But that means the assembly for the
+lib code translation unit cannot be optimized.
+The lib code only knows a
+memory is accessed, it doesn't know if the memory is in the range that permits
+the faster instructions.

+For clocks that are *much* faster than any events or communication
+in the application, if using the slower access incurs a 10x increase in the
+number of clock cycles, it probably does not matter.
+But for clocks that are
+*just fast enough* to keep up with the application, using the optimized
+instruction is key to preventing some nasty bugs.
+These bugs are hard to find
+because they are the result of timing mistakes, not logic mistakes.
+And they can
+be intermittent!

+Even if a communication protocol uses handshakes to eliminate the possibilty of
+a timing critical bug, failing to use optimal assembly noticeably slows the
+protocol.
+My SPI communication is an example of this.
+Even with the faster
+5-wire SPI, the resulting communication was slower than the slow 4-wire SPI
+because my assembly was not optimized.

+The fix is simple and it does not break modularization, readability, etc., nor
+does it affect the unit testing.
+The fix is two simple steps:

+- the embedded application includes the lib `.c` instead of the lib `.h`
+- the embedded target build recipe does *not* link the lib `.o` with the
+  application `.o` to make the final `.elf` executable

+This is functionally equivalent to taking all of the lib code, including its
+header, and pasting it into the application code `.c`.
+When the compiler builds
+the application `.o`, the hardware definitions are available, so the compiler is
+able to choose the fastest assembly instructions for the lib functions.

 #### Variable `extern` declaration goes in the lib header
 The lib code uses the variable defined in the client.
 The variable must be